New Patient FAQs

 How do I fill out my intake form?

 Once you are scheduled as a new patient, you will receive an email with a confirmation of the date, time and address of your appointment, plus a link to your online intake form.
 Please fill out this form electronically and submit it prior to your visit.
 If you have not received the email invitation to fill it out, please call us so that we may resend it.

 Please also bring a list (or list them in detail in the intake form) of all medications and supplements you are currently taking.
 If you have any relevant bloodwork or imaging reports, Dawn would be interested to see them.
 You may bring or email them.

 What can I expect for my first visit?

-As a new patient, you will spend up to 90 minutes with Dr. Dawn Potter.
+As a new patient, you will spend up to 60 minutes with Dawn Potter.
 She will personally review your health history, as well as your current health concerns.
 In addition to a review of your detailed intake form, you will be asked questions verbally.